Professional Reviews

 Bottom Line

-Kaspersky Safe Kids is a pretty good parental app — it allows you to monitor up to 500 devices, and it provides access to essential features like location tracking, time limits, scheduling, activity reports, app filtering, and web filtering, which not even top VPNs can bypass.
+Kaspersky Safe Kids is a pretty good parental app — it allows you to monitor unlimited devices, and it provides access to essential features like location tracking, time limits, scheduling, activity reports, app filtering, and web filtering, which not even top VPNs can bypass.
 It also has extra features like YouTube search monitoring and geofencing.
 Plus, its parental apps are easy to use.
-But Kaspersky Safe Kids has some downsides — its time limits and scheduling don’t work on iOS, its app filtering is limited on iOS, its location tracking doesn’t display kids’ past locations, the mobile apps are missing social media monitoring, and there’s incorrect information about YouTube video monitoring in the Android app.
-Kaspersky Safe Kids has a free plan, is available as a standalone purchase or you can get 1 year of free access to it via the Kaspersky Premium subscription, and comes with a 30-day money-back guarantee.
+But Kaspersky Safe Kids has some downsides — its app filtering and screen time scheduling are limited on iOS, its location tracking doesn’t display kids’ past locations, the mobile apps are missing social media monitoring and web activity reports.
+Kaspersky Safe Kids is available as a standalone purchase, or you can get 1 year of free access to it via the Kaspersky Premium subscription, and it comes with a 30-day money-back guarantee.

 About the Author